 CILEX Statement: Black Lives Matter08 July 2020 (Updated 11 January 2023)

-The killing of George Floyd has caused shock and anger across the world, shining a light on the inequality and racism that continue to impact so many not just in America but also here in the UK.
+In 2020, the killing of George Floyd caused shock and anger across the world, shining a light on the inequality and racism that continues to impact so many not just in America but also here in the UK.